BA History of Art 36 months Undergraduate Programme By University of Bristol |TopUniversities

 You will undertake some independent research each year and write a dissertation on a topic of your choice in your final year.
 There is the option to study abroad in the second year.
 To find out more about studying abroad, visit the Centre for Study Abroad.

-Teaching is delivered through lectures, tutorials, seminars, workshops, and one-to-one project supervision.
-Assessments may include presentations, essays, visual analysis, timed assessments, collaborative projects, debates, podcasts, video essays, and dissertations.
+Teaching is delivered through lectures, tutorials, seminars, workshops, site visits, and one-to-one project supervision.
+Assessments may include presentations, essays, visual analysis, timed assessments, collaborative projects, podcasts, virtual exhibitions, exams and dissertations.

-Our course will ensure you practise a range of skills, which will make you attractive to future employers in the globalised workplace and in the sector of your choice.
+Our course will ensure you practise a range of skills, from critical thinking to visual and verbal communication, and from group work to project management, which will make you attractive to future employers in the globalised workplace and in the sector of your choice.

 Admission Requirements